The Flu Vaccine - Should I get it?

 The virus spreads by coughing or sneezing.
-It can also survive on worktops and objects, especially in low temperatures.
+It can also survive on hands, worktops and objects, especially in low temperatures.
 You can get flu by touching a surface with the virus on it, and then touching your mouth, eyes, or nose.

 Other flu symptoms can include:

 - Nausea and vomiting

 At Higgins Pharmacy Sligo we are providing Flu Vaccinations from September.

 Receiving a flu Vaccine will help to protect yourself for flu season.
 The vaccine will decrease the risk of contracting the flu, especially if you are at high risk of developing severe flu complications.

 The vaccine helps the immune system produce antibodies, allowing them to fight the virus if they come into contact with it.

 Who Should Get Vaccinated?